10 min read

 The main reason why the cost of orthodontic services varies so widely in Hong Kong is that general dentists – who are not specialists in the field – provide orthodontic treatment for their patients as well.

-Orthodontists are experts in their field, specializing in the diagnosis, prevention and treatment of dental and facial irregularities to help correctly align teeth, bites and jaws including straightening crooked teeth.
+Orthodontists in Hong Kong are experts in their field, specializing in the diagnosis, prevention and treatment of dental and facial irregularities to help correctly align teeth, bites and jaws including straightening crooked teeth.

 We have patients coming in with a whole host of problems; the most common ones being crooked teeth and difficulty in brushing due to the crowding.
 A lot of the demand is cosmetic, as most people only really notice whether their front teeth are straight or not.
 Orthodontist however, look at the whole package, not just the teeth but the jaws, the facial profile, bite and function.
 That’s why it’s important to have a good communication with the patient before they start treatment to see what they hope to achieve with braces and whether it’s possible to meet their expectations.
 You also have to assess the effects of orthodontic treatment on the patients lip profile.
 European and Caucasian patients have thinner and flatter lips compared to their Asian counterparts, so it’s important to try and avoid extractions which would make the face or lips sink in.
 On the other hand, Chinese people have thicker lips which are more full and protrusive – so an extraction option might be more aesthetically pleasing for these patients.